 - empowering children and young people by taking their views seriously, and addressing any concerns they may have;

-- acknowledging the cultural diversity of families, and being sensitive to how this may impact on child safety;
+- acknowledging the cultural diversity of families and being sensitive to how this may have an impact on child safety;

-- taking proactive steps to prevent child abuse, and identifying risks early so that such risks may be removed or reduced;
+- taking proactive steps to prevent child abuse and identifying risks early so that such risks can be removed or reduced;

 - involving families, carers and relevant communities in decision making processes that support the development of a child safe culture;